OpenDataScotland/jkan/_datasets/north+ayrshire+council-housing+land+audit+2021.md

   \ the 12 months up to 31st March 2021 and the future delivery programming of all\
   \ housing sites within North Ayrshire.The Housing Land Audit monitors housing sites\
   \ which have a capacity of four or more new houses and identifies and quantifies\
-  \ the land available for housing in North Ayrshire."
+  \ the land available for housing in North Ayrshire.</p>"
-maintainer: North Ayrshire Council
-notes: <p>DCAT feed</p>
 organization: North Ayrshire Council
 original_dataset_link: https://maps-north-ayrshire.opendata.arcgis.com/maps/north-ayrshire::housing-land-audit-2021-1
 records: null